 Amy has had numerous papers published and regularly lectures on costs issues at professional development seminars in Western Australia, including on behalf of the Law Society of Western Australia and Legalwise Seminars.

 Interested to kick-start your law career?
-Find out more about our Pre-Law degree.
+Find out more about our Pre-Law course.